Prompt Properties

 The CSV file should include:

-3. Score column: A numeric score between 1 and 5 that reflects the quality of the interaction for numerical properties, or a list of categories for categorical properties.
+- For numeric properties: A numeric score between 1 and 5 that reflects the quality of the interaction for numerical properties,

 For instance, here's a CSV with a 3 exemplars few-shot that fits the above "Completeness" (numerical prompt property) example: